January 17, 2017

 Press Conference: Robert F. Kennedy, Jr. Re: Monsanto Prop 65 Lawsuit Hearing

 Arturo S. Rodriguez, president of the United Farm Workers of America (UFW) will also speak at the press conference.
-As UFW’s second president, Mr. Rodriguez has brought meaningful change for farm workers by advocating for improved health and safety conditions and fighting for protections from toxic pesticides.
+As UFW’s second president, Mr. Rodriguez has brought meaningful change for farmworkers by advocating for improved health and safety conditions and fighting for protection from toxic pesticides.

 Please Note: The hearing of Monsanto v.
 OEHHA has been rescheduled to begin at 10:00 a.m.
 PST.

 WHERE: The press conference will be held in the courtyard between the B.F.
 Sisk Courthouse and the state building, which is between “O” and “P” streets.

 1130 O St.

 WHO: Robert F. Kennedy, Jr. and Michael L. Baum, senior partner at Baum Hedlund and their clients will speak in support of the state of California’s motion to dismiss the lawsuit.
 Arturo S. Rodriguez, president of the UFW, will speak in support of protecting farmworkers from harmful herbicides and pesticides.

 Robert F. Kennedy, Jr’s reputation as a resolute defender of the environment stems from a litany of successful actions.
 Named one of Time magazine’s “Heroes for the Planet” for his success helping Riverkeeper lead the fight to restore the Hudson River, Mr. Kennedy has been a ceaseless advocate for environmental issues across the Americas and has worked on several political campaigns, including the presidential campaigns of Edward M. Kennedy in 1980, Al Gore in 2000 and John Kerry in 2004.